Gonzalo Casals: Early life and education

-Casals was raised in Bueno Aires, Argentina.
+Casals was raised in Buenos Aires, Argentina.
 Casals studied design and architecture at the Universidad de Belgrano.
 In 2002, he immigrated to New York City, where he received a Masters of Art History and Museum Studies from the City College of New York City and a Masters in Urban Affairs and Neighborhood and Community Development from Hunter College.

 Career

 Casals has been part of the CreateNYC public engagement team and the New York City Mayoral Advisory Commission on City Art, Monuments, and Markers.
 While leading the Leslie-Lohman Museum of Art, Casals transformed the museum, that often focussed on white cis gay men and their art, into a more diverse space for the LGBTQ+ community.
 Casals focused on the works of art by LGBTQ artists, people of color, women, trans people, and those with intersecting identities.
 Casals has supported a number of major exhibitions: including the New York edition of the exhibition, "Art After Stonewall, 1969–1989"; a retrospective of the experimental filmmaker, Barbara Hammer; and a survey show on "queer abstraction."
 As Director, Casals rebranded the Leslie-Lohman Museum of Art, dropping the "gay and lesbian" titled that was part of the museum name prior.
-He broadened education programming and opened up the Museum's archives and libraries to artists and researchers.
+He broadened education programming and opened up the museum's archives and libraries to artists and researchers.
 He has held teaching positions at the City University of New York, Yale University and New York University.